-The water wars are escalating in the city of Chester’s historic bankruptcy
+The water wars are escalating in the City of Chester’s historic bankruptcy

 Kapoor has said that sale of the water assets would be critical to avoiding dramatic cuts in retirement benefits.

-The city’s tax based has declined precipitously in the decades since its war-time industrial heydays, and a casino and incinerator are key contributors to its annual budget.
+Chester’s tax base has declined precipitously in the decades since the city’s wartime industrial heydays, and a casino and an incinerator are key contributors to its annual budget.

 Other cities have suffered similar economic trauma, but Chester is a rarity.
 Of the more than 35,000 towns in the country, only about 30 have filed for bankruptcy.